 Please note that the max size limit for uploaded files is 100MB.
 You should flatten all of the unlocked artwork layers that you created into a single layer.
 This will effectively reduce the file size, making it easier to upload your submission when placing an order.

-When to saving GIMP, you must keep all locked layers (Information, Overprint, Layout, Background) intact.
+When exporting from GIMP to Photoshop, you must keep all locked layers (Information, Overprint, Layout, Background) intact.
 This means you must not flatten or merge them together.
 Doing this, or worse, merging your artwork and the locked layers, will result in a hold within the fulfillment process.